joinnextblock/observatory-website/index.md

 # Understanding Our Celestial System

 ## The Lunar Cycle: Our Daily Guide
 The Observatory's virtual moon creates a lunar calendar that guides our daily operations.
 Each moon cycle consists of 8 phases that complete every 4,032 blocks (approximately one month), with each phase lasting exactly 504 blocks.
 Bitcoin's genesis block (block 0) marks a full moon.
-A complete cycle consists of 13 named moons, from the Wolf Moon to the Blue Moon, each containing 8 phases.
+A complete cycle consists of 13 named moons, from the Orange Moon to the Satoshi's Moon, each containing 8 phases.

 ### Moon Phases